peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 2.  **Validation (`validate_adb_data.py`):** Audits the raw data against live Wikipedia, assigning a validation `Status` to each record.
 3.  **Eligibility Selection (`select_eligible_candidates.py`):** Performs all initial data quality checks (e.g., valid birth year, 'OK' status, uniqueness), producing a clean list of all subjects potentially viable for the study.
 4.  **Eminence Scoring (`generate_eminence_scores.py`):** Processes the eligible candidates list to generate a calibrated eminence score for each, producing a rank-ordered list that now includes `BirthYear`.
-5.  **OCEAN Scoring & Cutoff (`generate_ocean_scores.py`):** Determines the final dataset size by processing subjects in order of eminence and stopping automatically when personality diversity (variance) shows a sustained drop.
+5.  **OCEAN Scoring & Cutoff (`generate_ocean_scores.py`):** A fully automated, resilient script that determines the final dataset size.
+It processes subjects by eminence and stops when diversity (variance) shows a sustained drop.
+Its robust pre-flight check re-analyzes existing data on startup, ensuring that interrupted runs can be safely resumed or correctly finalized without user intervention.
 The output also includes `BirthYear`.

 **Stage 3: Final Subject Selection (Automated)**
 6.  **Final Selection (`select_final_candidates.py`):** Performs the final filtering.
 It takes the eligible candidates list, selects only those present in the definitive `ocean_scores.csv` set, resolves country codes, and sorts the final list by eminence.